yodle/vantage/README.md

 Vantage is a standard spring boot web application, so you may additionally override any other standard spring boot properties like server.port if desired.

+###Configuration options
+In addition to the neo4j and spring boot configuration options, vantage has the following options

+* vantage.require-dry-run-lock - If true, dry-run creates will lock the front of the create queue, meaning only one real or dry-run create can run at a time.
+If false, dry-run creates will not lock the queue, meaning that any number of dry-runs can occur concurrently (along with one real create).
+Multiple concurrent dry-run creates should be able to run wihtout deadlock, but this option exists as a safety valve.
+(Default: false)

 ###Running Vantage In Production

 For an actual production deployment, you can build it by running `./gradlew build` which will create an executable jar at `build/libs/vantage-<current version>.jar`.
 You can run this jar by copying it to the server you want it to run on and invoking